JayMass5800/HabitV8/.zencoder/rules/no-print-statements.md

 - Scripts that are not part of the main application (like build scripts)

 **This rule is enforced by Flutter analyze and will show as an ERROR.**

+	"message": "'withOpacity' is deprecated and shouldn't be used.
+Use .withValues() to avoid precision loss.\nTry replacing the use of the deprecated member with the replacement.